vacay/docs/about.md

 * [remote control mode](https://vacay.io/discussion/31) - when vacay is loaded two or more times, audio will be played from one but you can control it from all connections
 * keyboard shortcuts
 * [chrome extension](https://chrome.google.com/webstore/detail/vacay/mgogmlhnenlkmngbdoclecmgbldfjbpj)
-* bookmarklet - add pages while on them, using any desktop browser
+* bookmarklet - add pages while on them, using any desktop browser.
+Drag this button <a class="bookmarklet" href="javascript:void(open('https://vacay.io/search?q=' + window.location,'',''))">+ vacay</a> to your bookmarks bar to add music while browsing other websites & convert the page that you are on into a streamable playlist.
+Make sure your bookmarks bar is visible before you start dragging...

 ### Vision
 * attracting active music fans (tastemakers & curators) to power a music recommendation service for passive listeners